-Abortion is top of mind for some North Carolina's Trump-Biden voters
+Abortion is top of mind for some of N.C.'s Trump-Biden voters

 Protecting abortion rights was the top issue for North Carolina's swing voters who participated in our latest Engagious/Schlesinger focus group.

 - Getting inflation under control was a close second.